 - Server network size – The bigger the network, the better (within reason).
 A VPN with a large, widespread network gives you many options to choose from to find the best server to get around geo-blocks.
 And, going with the last bullet-point, you can find the fastest server available to you more easily.

 - Software availability – Each VPN needed to have software support across many platforms, so you can keep yourself safe across all your devices.
-Whether they have Windows, Mac OS, iOS, Android, or another, you’ll be able to protect your phone, tablet, laptop, and desktop at once.
+Whether they have Windows, Mac OS, iOS, Android, or another, you’ll be able to protect your phone, tablet, laptop, and desktop all at once.

 Best VPNs for Ethiopia